 There’s always room for improvement.
 Understanding where you’ve succeeded in your marketing campaigns and where you might have fallen short begins with excellent analytics.

-Google Analytics + Google Data Studio (beta)—both free
+16. Google Analytics and Google Data Studio—Both Free

 Of course, we recommend the AdEspresso blog, where we are constantly digging into the latest trends, tips, and tricks to help marketers optimize their social media ads.